Huawei sees smartphones leading growth in consumer devices

 Sunder reckons it will be tough for companies to compete in an operating system market dominated by Apple, Google and Microsoft, as software developers will be less keen to write applications for a small user base.
 “It’s a chicken and egg situation,” he said.

-Huawei has said previously it aims to ship more than 100 million mobile phones this year, including 60 million smartphones.
+Huawei has said previously it aims to ship more than 100 million mobile phones this year, including 60 million smartphones [ID:nL3E8FP63T].
 It’s sticking to that forecast even though sales this year are below target - prompting broker Jefferies in July to predict smartphone sales of 35-40 million.

 “It will be very challenging, but that target remains intact,” said Wan, who joined Huawei 16 years ago.